 Applications of the personal computer to various engineering problems, including mathematical applications such as graphing techniques and statistical analysis, and engineering applications such as computer assisted design and electrical circuit analysis.
 C language programming will be introduced.

-Skills prerequisite: ENG 020 and ENG 060.
-Prerequisite: MAT 028B or ENM 126. or permission of the instructor.
+Prerequisite: MAT 028B or ENM 126 or permission of the